Android quick start

 Unified SDK

-These instructions install our new Unified SDK which includes product analytics powered by Heap and digital experience analytics powered by Contentsquare.
+These instructions install the Heap SDKs.
+If you're interested in upgrading to the CSQ SDK, which includes product analytics powered by Heap and digital experience analytics powered by Contentsquare, check out the docs here.

 - In your app-level